 Based on family income, the meals are available at no cost, at reduced price, or at full price.
 Currently, a reduced price lunch is $0.40 and a full price lunch is $1.35.
 A reduced price breakfast is $0.30 and a full price breakfast is $0.60.
 A reduced price snack is $0.15 and a full price snack is $0.30.

 ““My 25 years experience with The Nutritional Development Service program has been a very positive one.
 Even when things go wrong NDS works as a team to fix it.
 The staff is attentive to my concerns and they sincerely have our children’s nutrition and food safety as their top priorities.”

-For more information about federal after school meals, visit the USDA website.
+For more information about federal Child Care Meals programs, visit the USDA website.

 SITES – CLICK HERE TO ACCESS PROGRAM INFORMATION